Duces 'n Trayz: The Old Fashioned Way

-Duces 'n Trayz: The Old Fashioned Way is the second studio album by American rap group Tha Eastsidaz, released on July 31, 2001.
-It was released by Doggy Style Records and distributed by TVT Records.
+Duces 'N Trayz: The Old Fashioned Way is the second studio album by American rap group Tha Eastsidaz, released on July 31, 2001.
+It was released by TVT Records and Snoop Dogg's Doggy Style Records.
 The album features the single "I Luv It" and includes the song "Crip Hop" which was also featured in the film, Baby Boy and the corresponding soundtrack.

 Critical reception

 The album overall received positive reviews from music critics.